xyrui/PSDip/README.md

 * .mat format could be used to directly run the code.
 * .hd format is also available.
 Then, please change the data load way in PSDip.py and PSDip_f.py.

-Please also change the data dir in PSDip.py and PSDip_f.py.
+Please also change the data dir in line 69 in PSDip.py or line 67 in PSDip_f.py.

 ## Run the code
 Please run ``python3 PSDip.py -sensor <sensor>`` for reduced resolution experiments.